nkhalili/react-samples/09-components-states/README.md

 ## Set state

-To change the state via setState(), use this code:
+1.To change the state via setState(), use this code:

 ```javascript
   toggleOpenClosed() {